chrisgrieser/nvim-spider/README.md

 ## Roadmap
 - [ ] Counts
-- [ ] Movements to the next/previous line
 - [ ] Dot repeats ([Dot-repeat *for text objects* seems a bit more tricky, help is welcome.](https://github.com/chrisgrieser/nvim-various-textobjs/issues/7#issuecomment-1374861900))

 ## Credits